UN says part of Somalia will reach famine later this year

 Camps like theirs are ringed by death, bringing aid workers to tears.
 “I couldn’t get out of my head the tiny mounds of ground marking children’s graves,” UNICEF’s deputy regional director Rania Dagash said last week.
 “I’m from this region and I’ve never seen it so bad.”

-A formal famine declaration would bring desperately needed funding.
+A formal famine declaration might bring desperately needed funding.
 But “tragically, by the time a famine is declared, it’s already too late,” the U.N.
 World Food Program has said.

 When famine was declared in parts of Somalia in 2011, the deaths of a quarter-million people were well underway.

 “This is not a repeat of the 2011 famine.
 It is much worse,” the U.N. humanitarian agency said last week.
-So far, at least 730 children have died in nutrition centers across Somalia, it said, and more than 213,000 people are at “imminent risk” of dying.
+At least 730 children have died in nutrition centers across Somalia, it said, and more than 213,000 people are at “imminent risk” of dying.

 “You feel like you’re looking at the face of death,” Mercy Corps CEO Tjada McKenna told the AP after visiting the badly hit city of Baidoa.
 There is not enough therapeutic food to treat the acutely malnourished, said McKenna, who saw many young children and pregnant women.
 “For every one person I saw, imagine all the people who couldn’t get that far.
 And so many people were arriving each day.”